Doris Dragović: Career

+On 14th March 2026, Croatian singer Petar Grašo and Dragović held a concert in Boris Trajkovski Arena in Skopje, North Macedonia.

 Personal life

 Dragović was known in the early 1980s for her work with bands from Split.
 She is a known supporter of Torcida Split, ultras of the football club Hajduk Split.
 In 2001, Dragović received threats from Torcida after she sang to Montenegrin president Milo Đukanović at the 2000 New Year's Eve party.

 Since 1990, Dragović is married to a former water polo player, Mario Budimir, with whom she has a son named Borna (born 1990).
 Mario Budimir is a maternal uncle of Iris Rajčić, the wife of Hajduk Split legend Marko Livaja.